myIR, payments and more

 Running a business

 You need to ensure you keep accurate records, budget for upcoming tax payments and account for your business expenses and deductions.
 If your business is expanding you may need to register to additional tax types such as GST, or it may be in your interest to change the structure of your business.

 The Tool for business helps you get all your small business tax issues sorted quickly and simply.

 It is important you keep accurate and complete records.
 Your business records should include banking information, proof of income and expenses, cash books and wage books.
-You can also get free advice from a Business tax information officer or a Kaitakawaenga Maori if you need assistance with your record keeping.
+You can also get free advice from a Community Compliance Officer if you need assistance with your record keeping.

 In running a business you need to account for income tax on your profits and the expenses or deductions you may claim against your income.